 Offered: Spring.

-DANC 302 - Musical Resources for Dance ()

-Study includes taking rhythmic dictation, composing rhythmic scores, and analyzing musical forms.
-Criteria are developed for the selection of music to support, supplement, or contrast with dance.

-Prerequisite: DANC 215. or DANC 215W.

-Offered: As needed

 DANC 303 - Dance Production (3)

 The fundamentals of technical production are studied.
 Emphasis is placed on scenic design for dance and the technical aspects of lighting design.
 A minimum of twenty hours of laboratory work in a production is required.
 Lecture and laboratory.
 6 contact hours.